 Former Vatican Auditors Sue Vatican for Damages

-Libero Milone and his former deputy Ferruccio Panicco are seeking to clear their name, seven years after they say they were wrongfully dismissed.
+Libero Milone and his former deputy Ferruccio Panicco are seeking to clear their name, five years after they say they were wrongfully dismissed.

 VATICAN CITY — The Vatican’s first-ever auditor general and his former deputy are suing the Vatican after lengthy efforts to have the Vatican clear their name fell on deaf ears, following what they claim were unlawful dismissals.